December 31, 2020

 Virtual Resumes & Other Trends for Your 2021 Job Search

 by Kris Gibson

-It’s a candidate’s market is a phrase I heard repeatedly this year and to describe 2020.
+It’s a candidate’s market is a phrase I’ve heard repeatedly this year.
 While that means great things for the number of jobs available for you to consider, you could have a lot of competition.
-Knowing predictions for 2020 hiring trends helps you prepare and compete for top jobs.
+Knowing predictions for 2021 hiring trends helps you prepare and compete for top jobs.

 Updating your paper resume is a no-brainer, but do you know about virtual resumes?
 According to ZipRecruiter, most job candidates are cyber-vetted before they reach an interview.
 A virtual resume is a way to aggregate all forms of experience you can display online with your traditional resume: